Reading Time: 4 minutes

 Symptoms of a tramadol overdose may include:

 - Extreme drowsiness

 - Pale, clammy skin

 If you suspect an overdose has occurred, call emergency responders immediately.

-Treatment Options Available for Tramadol Addiction
+Which Treatment Options are Available for Tramadol Addiction?

 At an inpatient treatment program, you will receive treatment not just for your addiction, but for the causes of your tramadol misuse, including treatment for any co-occurring mental health disorders, and for any health problems that may have resulted from your addiction.
 The consistent structure and security of an inpatient addiction treatment program will give you a strong start in recovery, allowing you to learn new coping skills and make personal and psychological changes that will better prepare you for returning home and living a new life without tramadol use.

 Inpatient tramadol rehab centers can vary in treatment duration with programs offering 30-, 60- and 90-day stays.
 The degree of the damage wrought by chronic tramadol abuse can vary depending on a person’s overall physical and mental health.
 Whereas one person may require short-term care, another may require a much longer stay.